It sure doesn’t feel like it, but right now we’re creating more wealth than ever before in West Virginia’s history. This should be our golden age.

 Here are our plans to do it, created by and for West Virginians.

-Our healthcare system was not built to weather a surge of patients all at once, so there is a real risk of overwhelming our medical infrastructure and not being able to provide our family, friends, and neighbors with the care they need.
-We have a responsibility to ensure that West Virginians of all ages have the resources they need to weather the hardships associated with bold, responsible action...
+Our employer-based healthcare system was not built for this challenge, but we can unite with our family, friends, and neighbors with bold, responsible action to build something better.
+We have a duty to ensure that West Virginians of all ages have the resources they need to weather these hardships...
 READ MORE.

 We'll create 40,000 good jobs in WV with a state-level Works Progress Administration, called the Mountaineer Service Corps jobs program, and through other initiatives.
 West Virginians will have the opportunity to thrive right here in West Virginia--if we fight for it...
 READ MORE.